tagslut/flaccid/docs/FLACCID CLI Toolkit Developer Handbook.md

 - Add any needed configuration (API keys, etc.) to `settings.toml` and `.secrets.toml` as appropriate.
 Document them in the README.
 - If the API requires OAuth (like Spotify), you might need to implement an OAuth flow.
 This could be complex (like opening a browser, etc.).
 Possibly out-of-scope for CLI; but maybe Spotify can use a user’s refresh token from somewhere.
 Each service will differ in complexity.
 - Write tests for the plugin using dummy data or actual API if keys are available (be mindful not to hardcode secrets in tests).
+- You can quickly create a test skeleton with `fla plugins scaffold-tests <file>`.
 - Integrate the plugin with the CLI:
   - If it’s a streaming service, add a subcommand in `get.py` (and in `tag.py` if you want to allow tagging from it).
   - If we had dynamic plugin loading, you’d register it.
 Currently, manually add similar to how Qobuz/Tidal are done.